Identifying Opportunity in the Recovery Cycle

 Connect CRE reported that MassHousing made its first financing commitment under the state’s new Momentum Fund, providing public equity financing for a 92-unit mixed-income project in Milton.
 This hybrid public-private structure represents an emerging trend toward creative financing solutions that blend government support with private capital, potentially creating a new asset class for sophisticated investors.

-Transaction evidence supports the thesis
+Transaction evidence supports the strategy

 Recent transaction activity demonstrates that institutional capital recognizes New England’s opportunity.
 Bisnow reports that Developer Garden Homes secured a $117 million construction loan from Goldman Sachs for a 292-unit multifamily project in West Newton.
 This isn’t bridge financing or short-term money.
 It represents institutional capital making a significant bet on New England’s residential future.